 This explanation makes evolutionary sense for humans, as well.
 Those individuals with more highly-developed brains—which should, on average, make them more competitive in a group setting—should again, on average, reproduce more.
 Their offspring, in turn will have bigger, more powerful brains, and so on, until, after many generations, intelligence on the order of that of humans has evolved from our more humbly intelligent ancestors.

 It is beautiful to consider that we share an evolutionary kinship with these amazing, inquisitive, and crafty creatures.
 The capuchin's sharp intellectual abilities provide evidence of that kinship.

 There remains so much more to learn about human and non-human primate cognition.
 But one thing is already certain: monkeys are smart, and they use their brains in many of the same ways that we do, often to achieve similar or identical ends.
 In reality, this should not come as a surprise—on the grand evolutionary tree of life, we are very close relatives.
 But monkey prostitution?
 I don’t think anybody expected that!

-Discoveries in the cognition of non-human primates—like the capuchin monkeys of Tambopata—continue to shatter the notions of total human uniqueness and our superiority over the rest of the Earth’s lifeforms.
+Discoveries in the cognition of non-human primates—like the brown capuchin monkeys of Tambopata—continue to shatter the notions of total human uniqueness and our superiority over the rest of the Earth’s lifeforms.
 But, instead of viewing this as a demotion, I argue that such amazing discoveries are cause to celebrate.
 To celebrate the emerging knowledge that we are part of a complex yet beautiful creation in which all creatures share in a history and a future more interconnected and fascinating than we’ve ever before imagined—even if some of our shared characteristics might seem a bit unsavory.